Forts, (fractional) zero forcing, and Cartesian products of graphs: Forts, hypergraph transversals, and fractional zero forcing

 \begin{definition} Let $G$ be a graph.
 The \emph{hypergraph of minimal forts} or \emph{fort hypergraph} of $G$, denoted $\F_G$, is the hypergraph with $E(\F_G) = \{ F : F \text{ is a minimal fort of } G\}$ and $V(\F_G) = \cup_{F\in E(\F_G)} F$. \end{definition} Note that a vertex of $G$ that is not in any minimal fort of $G$ will not be a vertex of $\F_G$.
 However, if $v$ is an isolated vertex of $G$, then $\{v\}$ is a minimal fort of $G$, so $v\in V(\F_G)$.
 A fort hypergraph is simple but need not be uniform nor regular.

 For convenience, we may abuse notation and use $\F_G$ to refer to either the set of minimal forts of $G$ or the hypergraph of minimal forts of $G$.
 In all cases, the context will be clear.
-Theorem \ref{fortsiffzfs} implies the next result. \begin{theorem} For any graph $G$,
+As mentioned in Theorem \ref{thm.fortchar}, the strong relationship between zero forcing and hypergraph transversals is that $\Z(G) = \tau(\F_G)$.